GavinBWebster/ai-neural-net-9lines/readme.md

 ##Credits

 Credits go to [Milo Harper](https://github.com/miloharper) & anybody else who contributed to the original code.
-I've modified the code ever so lightly so it works in Python 3.
+I've modified the code ever so slightly so it works in Python 3.

 NB I used Python version 3.7.1 + Sublime Text 3 version 3.2.1, Build 3207, at the time of this update/commit.